showeremoji/google-ctf18-quals/dmcollision/README.md

 which we want to be zero.
 Thus we want to find a fixed point of the encryption function E (which is DES), such that `E_k(m) = m`.

 Finding such points is hard in the general case, however, we note that DES has a small subset of keys that are called _weak keys_.
-Indeed, it turns out that for such a weak key, the number of fixed points are large, namely 2<sup>32</sup>.
+Indeed, it turns out that for such a weak key, the number of fixed points is large, namely 2<sup>32</sup>.
 For a proof, see e.g [1].

 An example of such a weak key is: `{0x01,0x01,0x01,0x01,0x01,0x01,0x01,0x01}`.